SamuelDS1/Data-Science-Portfolio/README.md

 # Data Science Portfolio
 Hi!
 My name is Samuel.
 Take a look at my porfolio!
 Click in each header to see more about each project.
-If you want to see the scripts I used you'll find them inside each project.
+If you want to see the scripts I used you'll find them inside of each project.

 ## [Project 1: Predicting Employees Churn](https://github.com/SamuelDS1/Data-Science-Portfolio/tree/main/Projects/Project%201:%20Employees%20Churn)